 Because Corvettes do sit so low, their front end routinely scrapes on speed bumps, curbs, etc. While many of the newer Corvettes are designed to ensure this abuse (the C6 Corvette owner’s manual even claims it is normal!), it does require the driver to remain a bit more vigilant when operating the car in certain driving situations.
 As for roads that haven’t been properly maintained?
 A single, misplaced pothole can cause serious damage to a Corvette whereas a conventional four-door sedan or full-size pickup truck might not even notice.

 Corvettes Have Just Two Seats

-How much more you ask?
+Just how much more you ask?

 If you are like many Corvette owners, you will save driving your car for perfect weather days and store it for weeks (or even months) on end when the weather turns bad.
+If that’s the case, then the maintenance on your car should be very manageable year over year.
+Even the expensive oil changes will last a long time given those limited driving conditions and the prolonged durability of synthetic oil.

-Worried about sitting too low?
-Watch where you are going – you’ll figure out the rough spots and be just fine!
-Not enough seats?
-Have your prospective passengers draw straws and/or make the family take turns riding with you (trust me, they’ll enjoy every opportunity they get to go for a ride!)
 Worried about maintenance costs?
 Do a little homework before buying your first (or next) Corvette to make sure it was properly taken care of, and you’ll likely end up with a machine that’s just a reliable as the family car – but infinitely more fun to drive!